 The men reported that the green beam turned upward, and swept over the helicopter’s windshield, enveloping the whole cockpit in green light.
 The object then turned and sped off – performing maneuvers the men had never seen in... their life.
 When the pilot looked back at his controls, his compass was spinning rapidly and his altimeter was reporting a height of 3,500 feet and climbing, despite the fact that he hadn’t given it any power since he dropped down to under 2,000 feet and that his steering mechanism was still in the “full down” position.
 The four men’s report on this incident was deemed the “most scientifically valuable report of 1973” by the National Enquirer – winning them the “Blue Ribbon Panel” award and $5,000.

 04 of 06

-While description of the color of the object’s light varied, from bright white to red to blue, virtually all the witnesses described it as being an object that rotated on an axis with some sort of protrusion on top almost like a parachute.
+While the description of the color of the object’s light varied, from bright white to red to blue, virtually all the witnesses described it as being an object that rotated on an axis with some sort of protrusion on top almost like a parachute.
 Almost every witness also reported that the craft made no sound.
-An officer sent to investigate the incident that when his vehicle neared the... area where the craft was reported, his car suddenly shut off.
+An officer sent to investigate the incident that when his vehicle neared the area... where the craft was reported, his car suddenly shuts off.
 At that moment, an intense white light “like daylight” hit the vehicle from above.
-The light stayed above his car for about 30 seconds, and then sped off.
+The light stayed above his car for about 30 seconds and then sped off.
 Once the object left, his car started back.
 An official explanation was never offered.
-The FAA briefly investigated, and had no reports of aircraft that should have been in that area.
+The FAA briefly investigated and had no reports of aircraft that should have been in that area.
 There is a military facility nearby – the Youngstown-Warren Air Reserve Station.
 While that station does sometimes unique aircraft, it’s unlikely that testing would occur over a populated area.Continue to 5 of 6 below.

 05 of 06